chieffoley/public/_posts/2024-03-06-sebastian-inlet.md

 ---
 title: Sebastian Inlet
-categories: [pics]
+categories: [photography]
-tags: [pics, bird, wildlife, photography, hobby]     # TAG names should always be lowercase
+tags: [photography, bird, wildlife]     # TAG names should always be lowercase
 ---

 Kristin and I visited Sebastian Inlet in Florida on 2/24/24, where we saw a lot of wildlife and got some great pictures.